MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-global-handlers.md

 ![how users talk](../media/designing-bots/capabilities/trigger-actions.png)

 > [!NOTE]
 > By defining the logic in an **action**, you're making it accessible to all dialogs.
 > However, individual dialogs and prompts can be configured to safely ignore the keywords when necessary.

 Either user utterances or button clicks can *trigger* an action, which is associated with a [dialog](https://docs.botframework.com/en-us/node/builder/chat-reference/classes/_botbuilder_d_.dialog.html).
-If 'matches' is specifed, the action will listen for the user to say a word or a phrase that triggers the action.
+If 'matches' is specified, the action will listen for the user to say a word or a phrase that triggers the action.
 The 'matches' method can take a regular expression or the name of a [recognizer][RecognizeIntent].
 To bind the action to a button click, use [CardAction.dialogAction()][ClickAction] to trigger the action.

 There are five types of actions.